lzychowski/PizzaShack/README.md

 # PizzaShack - A Csharp .NET technology demo
 PizzaShack is a Visual Studio 2015 solution composed out of an MVC project and a unit test project.
 It is meant to display various ways of implementing most basic web app functionality.

-PizzaShack is a basic web app that allows you to create orders of Pizza, view them, and update their status.
+PizzaShack is a basic web app that allows you to create pizza orders, view them, and update their status.

 ## Contents